SolaceTraining/sol-training-attendance/README.md

 To start the program:
 	1. Extract the zip/tar distribution package
-	2. Run the DelcarePresent file to send your name to the Solace VMR
+	2. Run the run\DelcarePresent file to send your name to the Solace VMR
 	3. From a command line, run the file with the following arguments:

 		java -jar DeclarePresent.jar <VMR-IP> <your/name>

-		Where <your/name> is in the format of <first-name/last-name>
+		Where <VMR-IP> is the Solace VMR IP or hostname, and <your/name> is in the format of <first-name/last-name>

 		Ex: java -jar DeclarePresent.jar 192.168.56.103 leah/robert

+To retrieve the names of those who have declared their presense:

+		java -jar TakeAttendance.jar <VMR-IP>

+		Where <VMR-IP> is the Solace VMR IP or hostname

+		Ex: java -jar TakeAttendance.jar 192.168.56.103

 Alternatively, Solace's sdkperf command line tool can be used to delcare your presence.

 		sdkperf_java.bat -cip=<VMR-IP> -cu=student@attendance -ptl=<your/name> -mn=1 -mt=persistent

-		Where <your/name> is in the format of <first-name/last-name>
+		Where <VMR-IP> is the Solace VMR IP or hostname, and <your/name> is in the format of <first-name/last-name>

 		Ex: sdkperf_java.bat -cip=192.168.56.103 -cu=student@attendance -ptl=leah/robert -mn=1 -mt=persistent